Sabbaruddin Chik: Politics

 Chik began his political career when he contested the Temerloh parliamentary seats and holding the seat from 1982 to 1999.
 He was then made the Deputy Finance Minister in 1982 to 1987 under Tun Dr. Mahathir Mohamad cabinet.
-He was then appointed Minister of Cultural, Arts and Tourism from 1987 to 1999.
+He was then appointed Minister of Culture, Arts and Tourism from 1987 to 1996.

 Retirement

 Chik was the chairman in various companies such as Amanah Raya Berhad, Bank Kerjasama Rakyat Malaysia Berhad, Priceworth International Berhad, Eden Inc. Berhad (also known as Eden Enterprises (M) Bhd), Pernas Trading Sdn Bhd, Malaysian Electronic Payment System Sdn Bhd, Nudex Ventures Sdn.
 Bhd and IPTB Sdn Bhd.

 Death

-Chik died from COVID-19 at University Malaya Medical Centre in Kuala Lumpur on 4 December 2021, aged 79 during the COVID-19 pandemic in Malaysia.
+Chik died from COVID-19 at University Malaya Medical Centre in Kuala Lumpur on 4 December 2021, aged 79, during the COVID-19 pandemic in Malaysia.
 He was buried at the Bukit Kiara Muslim Cemetery in Kuala Lumpur.